 1. Guarantor hereby irrevocably and unconditionally guarantees to Landlord and its successors and assigns the due and punctual payment and performance of the Guaranteed Obligations.
 Guarantor hereby irrevocably and unconditionally covenants and agrees that he is and shall be jointly and severally liable for the payment and performance of the Guaranteed Obligations as a primary obligor.
 If all or any part of the Guaranteed Obligations shall not be punctually paid or performed when due, Guarantor shall, immediately upon demand by Landlord, and without presentment, protest, notice of protest, notice of non-payment or any other notice whatsoever, pay in lawful money of the United States of America, the amount due on the Guaranteed Obligations to Landlord.
-It shall not be necessary for Landlord (and Guarantor hereby waives any rights which Guarantor may have to require Landlord), in order to enforce such payment by Guarantor, first to (i) institute suit or exhaust its remedies against Tenant or others liable on the Guaranteed Obligations in any action seeking to enforce this Guaranty, (iv) exhaust any remedies available to Landlord against any security which shall ever have been given to secure the Guaranteed Obligations, or (v) resort to any other means of obtaining payment of the Guaranteed Obligations.
-Guarantor agrees that Landlord, in its discretion, may (i) bring suit against Guarantor and any other endorser, guarantor, or surety of the Guaranteed Obligations jointly and severally or against any one or more of them, in either case with or without the joinder of Tenant, and (ii) compound or settle with the Tenant or any other endorser, guaranty or surety for such consideration as Landlord may deem proper.
-Guarantor shall not be subrogated to any of the rights of the Landlord under the Lease or in or to the Premises or any other rights of the Landlord, by reason of any of the provisions of this instrument or by reason of the payment or gain of the solid under the Lease, and Guarantor will look solely to the Tena
+It shall not be necessary for Landlord (and Guarantor hereby waives any rights which Guaranteed Obligations or any other person, (ii) enforce Landlord's rights against any security which shall ever have been given to secure the Guaranteed Obligations, (iii) join Tenant or any others liable on the Guaranteed Obligations in any action seeking to enforce this Guaranty, (iv) exhaust any remedies available to Landlord against any security which shall ever have been given to secure the Guaranteed Obligations, or (v) resort to any other means of obtaining payment of the Guaranteed Obligations.
+Guarantor agrees that Landlord, in its discretion, may (i) bring suit against Guarantor and any other endorser, guarantor, or surety of the Guaranteed Obligations jointly and severally or against any one or more of them, in either case with or without the joinder of Tenant, and (ii) compound or settle with the Tenant or other Premises or any other rights of the Landlord, by reason of any of the provisions of this instrument or by reason of the payment or performance of the Guaranteer or performation and other regularity or performation and other regularity or performation or performation and other regularity or performation oregularity or guarantor shall not be subrogated to any of